Updated 4/26/26

 Interns

-Communicate salary expectations with prospective interns, clarifying whether the position is paid or unpaid, and if there are additional benefits such as stipends or bonuses.
 Outline compensation details, including hourly rates or fixed amounts, ensuring interns understand their financial arrangements before accepting the position.

-Ensure the intern understands the role by providing clear expectations and goals, and by outlining responsibilities.
-Determine whether the internship is part of the intern’s educational program.
-If so, you may be required to include integrated coursework or receipt of credit.
 Foster a supportive environment that promotes growth, learning, and professional development, while also protecting their rights.
-While internships are a great way to scout future talent, be sure to communicate there is no guaranteed employment following an internship.
+While internships are a great way to scout future talent, be sure to communicate that there is no guarantee of employment following an internship.

 Worker Classification

-Just like with permanent employees, you need to assess if your seasonal staff are independent contractors or employees based on labor law guidelines.
-Classification of employees determines their pay structure and eligibility for overtime.
-Employees classified as exempt must be paid on a salary basis and are not entitled to overtime pay.
-Employees classified as non-exempt (hourly) do not pass the duties test and must be paid overtime based on 40 hours in a workweek (in most states).
+Just like with permanent employees, you need to assess whether your seasonal staff are independent contractors or employees based on labor law guidelines.
+Proper classification determines pay structure, tax obligations, and eligibility for overtime.

 Minimum Working Age

-Be aware of both the FLSA rules and their state’s laws whenever employing people under 18 years old.
-As a general rule, the FLSA sets 14 years old as the minimum age for employment and limits the number of hours worked by minors under the age of 16.
+Be aware of both the Fair Labor Standards Act and state’s laws whenever employing people under 18 years old.
+As a general rule, federal law sets 14 years old as the minimum age for employment and limits the number of hours worked by minors under the age of 16, with additional restrictions on certain job duties for workers under 18.

 Health Benefits